uenowataru/viddy/README.md

 	P0:
 		-animation when loading videos at the beginning -tutorial
-		-if video not found in the queue list simply add the video to the front of the list -branding with a logo on the top left?
+		-branding with a logo on the top left?
 		-some kind of way to show that there is no videos on the channel -click on the channel name and jump to that channel

-		-change channels (subreddits) [figure out how to get videos from reddit with the same domain name rather than iterating through]
-		-search for channels
+		-[figure out how to get videos from reddit with the same domain name rather than iterating through] -search for channels
 		-save the subreddit people requested and cache videos from there